-I perform meniscal repair as an arthroscopic procedure, improving my ability to explore all areas of the knee joint, whilst allowing surgical repair in a minimally invasive fashion, decreasing post-operative pain, scarring and swelling.
+I perform meniscal repair as an arthroscopic procedure, improving my ability to explore all areas of the knee joint, while allowing surgical repair in a minimally invasive fashion, decreasing post-operative pain, scarring and swelling.

 Meniscal Repair: Background